schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 **Note**: The absolute closest you can have your target against a sensor is about one centimetre.

+Let's not forget to save the program: File &gt; Save Project as and then type the name: "introduction to the distance sensor".

 ### Exercises

 1.Modify the program so that the LEDs have the opposite behaviour: their intensity increases, instead of decreasing, as the target object is getting closer, and vice versa.